snowdrop/narayana-spring-boot/README.md

 > To ensure that multiple transaction managers can safely coordinate the same resource managers, each Narayana instance must be configured with a unique ID.
 By default, this ID is set to 1.
-To ensure uniqueness in production, you should configure the `narayana.transaction-manager-id` or `spring.jta.transaction-manager-id` property with a different value for each instance of your application.
+To ensure uniqueness in production, you should configure the `narayana.transaction-manager-id` property with a different value for each instance of your application.

 # Using databases